aaron-imbrock/cf-notes/gh-issues.md

 ### Issue
 There's a bug in the HomeBrew version GitHub CLI aka `gh`.

-When `gh` get's updated to a newer version the full path in `~/.gitconfig` still points to the older version.
+When `gh` gets updated to a newer version, the full path found in `~/.gitconfig` still points to the older version.
-Subsequently, a `git push` will fail and try to fall back to https. https on Github has been deprecated and no longer works.
-So you'll be prompted for your github username and password only to have that fail.
+Subsequently, a `git push` will fail silently and fall back to https. https on Github has been deprecated for some time and no longer works.
+You'll be prompted for your github username and password only to have that fail too.

 The fix is to update the full path in the `.gitconfig` file to point to the newest version.